FIWARE-Middleware/KIARA/doc/index.rst

 KIARA Advanced Middleware is essentially a library which is incorporated into the developed applications, the requirements are rather minimal.
 In particular it requires no service running in the background.

+..
 The documentation for this site is organized in multiple sections:

 * :ref:`manual`
 * :ref:`architecture`
 * :ref:`specification`
+* :ref:`api_specification`

 Please also check out our `Github repository`_